Happyculture/combawa/README.md

   --no-interaction
 ```

+See the integrated help using `drupal help combawa:generate-environment` for arguments values.

 ### Script templates generator

+Command `drupal combawa:initialize-build-scripts`:

-This command generates the build scripts used by combawa to install/update the project from templates.
+This command generates the build scripts used by Combawa to install/update the project from templates.
 Once those files are generated, you can customize them to your needs and probably want to version them.

-To use it in interactive mode, just run `drupal combawa:initialize-build-scripts`.

 ## <a name="advanced"></a>Advanced usages